makrai/notes/su2103-whitening-sentence.md

       cosine similarity of 0.99
   * Li+ (2020) found
     * word frequency biases the embedding space
-    * low-frequency words disperse sparsely, which lead to cause the difficulty
+    * low-frequency words disperse sparsely, which leads to the difficulty
 * To address the problem aforementioned,
   * Ethayarajh, (2019) elaborates on the theoretical reason that leads to the anisotropy problem, as observed in pre-trained models